Imperial-TUM Global Fellows Programme

 This is a chance to challenge yourself outside of your normal working environment, meet people from other disciplines and cultures, and have fun!

-Participants will work in small groups, assisted by a coach from one of the participating institutions.
-The programme provides researchers with a chance to develop their professional and research skills in an international environment.
+During the 5-day programme participants will work in interdisciplinary and international groups, assisted by a coach from one of the participating institutions.

 At the end of this programme attendees will have developed:

-- Their ability to work well in interdisciplinary teams (team activities)
+- Their ability to network and communicate effectively and with impact in interdisciplinary and intercultural teams

-- Their intercultural and international competency (networking and team activities)
+- Their intercultural and international competency and awareness

 Links are made to the research environment and participants are encouraged to apply the new insights gained from the programme to their doctoral study at Imperial.

-This year's Cities of the Future is focussesd on “Innovation and Design for Health and Wellbeing” theme covering all aspects of health care, transport, housing and sustainability for all generations and all communities.
-Over half the world’s population now live in cities and it is estimated to increase to 66% by 2050.
-Imagining cities of the future involves considering a wide range of issues and concepts from promoting healthy living to providing healthcare, from ultra-connected homes and businesses to integrated driverless transport and from resource allocation to sustainable living.
+The focus for 2019 will be “Mobility and infrastructures” covering all aspects of transport, housing and sustainability for all generations and all communities.
+Over half the world’s population now live in cities, and this is estimated to increase to 66% by 2050.
+Imagining cities of the future involves considering a wide range of issues and concepts from resource allocation to the integration of migrants, from promoting healthy living to providing healthcare, from ultra-connected homes and businesses to integrated driverless transport.
+Furthermore, the impact of technologies, climate change, and global events on urban living, infrastructure, landscape planning and socio-economic interactions offers exciting possibilities and tremendous challenges for the next generation of global researchers.

-The future is urban and this exciting programme will bring together participants from TUM, Imperial College to develop their skills in interdisciplinary collaborative research.
-Applying knowledge and skills to suggest how cities can develop to improve quality of life for the urban populations of the future.
+The future is urban and this exciting programme will bring together participants from TUM, Imperial College to apply knowledge and skills to suggest how cities can improve quality of life for the urban populations of the future.
 Doctoral candidates from any discipline are invited to take part and to share their varied expertise during the programme.

-The programme will highlight some areas of research that is happening now and ask participants to develop their collaborative research skills by working together to consider the challenges and opportunities of the Cities of the Future.
+Guest speakers will highlight some current areas of research and participants will develop their collaborative research skills by working together to consider challenges and opportunities of the Cities of the Future.

 Eligibility & How to Apply